-How is Celine Dion's health in 2023?
-Stiff person syndrome and other challenges
+Speculation swirls about Celine Dion's health: Everything she's shared about her condition

 Celine Dion shared she has stiff person syndrome in 2022

 Dion revealed in December 2022 that she’d been diagnosed with stiff person syndrome and would be postponing tour dates due to the condition.
-In May 2023, she canceled her remaining tour and shared that she was still being treated for the disorder.
+In May 2023, she canceled her remaining tour due to the disorder and shared that she was still being treated for it.
 Her health problems had previously forced her to announce tour date cancelations in January 2022 and April 2022.

 Stiff person syndrome is a rare neurological disorder.
 Symptoms of the progressive condition may include stiff muscles in the torso, arms and legs, as well as muscle spasms that may be triggered by noises, touch or emotional distress, according to the National Institute of Neurological Disorders and Stroke.